Thousands of Canadian and U.S. snowbirds travel I-75 when they head south each winter and on return trips to their northern homes.

 Located just off the shore of Lake Huron, Mackinac Island is a little slice of paradise between Michigan's Upper and Lower Peninsulas.
 Generally, visitors to this mostly vehicle-free island take a 15-minute ferry ride, but you can fly into Mackinac Island Aiport (MCD) or arrive via private boat.

-Mackinac Island State Park takes up a large portion of the island, and its natural wonders, historic sites, and monuments are popular with visitors.
+Mackinac State Park takes up a large portion of the island, and its natural wonders, historic sites, and monuments are popular with visitors.

 In the City of Mackinac Island, you can enjoy “touristy” areas and shop, rent bikes, or take horse-drawn wagons or carriage rides.
 Many visit museums, forts, caves, forests, and more.